 Safety of dams (OP 4.37): No new or rehabilitation of large dams are anticipated.
-There will possibly be of small dams (less than 4.5 meters height) management for small-scale irrigation and may not require special procedures to follow.
-Based on experience in Ethiopia, a dam less than 4.5-meter-high is considered as a small dam.
+There will possibly be of small dams (less than 4.5 meters height) construction for water harvesting structures and may not require special procedures to follow.
+Based on experience in Ethiopia, a dam less than 4.5-meterhigh is considered as a small dam.
 Therefore, for the construction and operation of small dams, relevant guidelines will be used to protect people, property and the environment from harmful impacts and risks.

-Since RLLP will promote the management of a dam less than 4.5 meters, the project triggers OP 4.37 of the World Bank.
+Since RLLP will promote the construction of a dam less than 4.5 meters, the project triggers OP 4.37 of the World Bank.